 The answer to this question has many facets.
 First, there is no doubt the religious leaders of Israel were responsible for Jesus’ death.
-Matthew 26:3–4 tells us that “the chief priests, and the scribes, and the elders of the people, assembled together to the palace of the high priest, who was called Caiaphas.
-And they consulted so that they might take Jesus by guile and kill Him.”
+Matthew 26:3–4 tells us that “the chief priests and the elders of the people assembled in the palace of the high priest, whose name was Caiaphas, and they schemed to arrest Jesus secretly and kill him.”
 The Jewish leaders demanded of the Romans that Jesus be put to death (Matthew 27:22–25).
-They couldn’t continue to allow Him to work signs and wonders because it threatened their position and place in the religious society they dominated (John 11:47–50), so “they plotted to put Him to death” (John 11:53).
+They couldn’t continue to allow Him to work signs and wonders because it threatened their position and place in the religious society they dominated (John 11:47–50), so “they plotted to take his life” (John 11:53).

 The people of Israel were also complicit in the death of Jesus.
-They were the ones who shouted, “Crucify Him!
-Crucify Him!” as He stood on trial before Pilate (Luke 23:21).
+They were the ones who shouted, “Crucify him!
+Crucify him!” as He stood on trial before Pilate (Luke 23:21).
 They also cried for the thief Barabbas to be released instead of Jesus (Matthew 27:21).
-Peter confirmed this in Acts 2:22–23 when he told the men of Israel “you have taken by lawless hands, have crucified and put to death” Jesus of Nazareth.
-In fact the murder of Jesus was a conspiracy involving Rome, Herod, the Jewish leaders and the people of Israel, a diverse group of people who never worked together on anything before or since, but who came together this one time to plot and carry out the unthinkable – the murder of the son of God.
+Peter confirmed this in Acts 2:22–23 when he told the men of Israel, “You, with the help of wicked men, put him to death by nailing him to the cross.”
+In fact, the murder of Jesus was a conspiracy involving Rome, Herod, the Jewish leaders, and the people of Israel, a diverse group of people who never worked together on anything before or since, but who came together this one time to plot and carry out the unthinkable: the murder of the Son of God.